 There are so many ways to train dogs.
-With 12 years experience and after working with in excess of 10,000 dogs during this time I believe that the best way to train our dogs is to make sure we understand how they work.
+With 15 years experience and after working with in excess of 10,000 dogs during this time I believe that the best way to train our dogs is to make sure we understand how they work.
 Dogs are mammals, they have emotions and they are an intelligent species.
 They are not unlike children when it comes to what they need.
-They need to be and feel safe, they need food, they need comfort, they need company and usually need affection.
+They need to be and feel safe, they need food, they need comfort, they need company, they need to communicate and usually need affection.
 They have an amazing ability to learn and we would be doing dogs an injustice if we did not understand this.
-Many of the problems we have with dogs today is because we have failed to understand what they need.
+Many of the problems we have with dogs today is because we have failed to understand what they need and how they learn.
 In a society which expects everything this instant, we appear to have forgotten that the best things come to those who wait.
-Training your dog to be a good citizen is very like raising your child; it takes time, clear instructions, repetition and patience.
+Training your dog to be a good citizen is very like raising your child; it takes time, understanding, clear instructions, repetition and patience.
 It also takes skill and this is something that we, as dog owners, need to learn with patience.
 Below we try to show you how we approach dog training.

 I am safe